zulip/zulip/templates/zerver/help/configure-authentication-methods.md

 {!owner-only.md!}

-By default, Zulip allows logging in via email/password as well as various social authentication providers like Google, GitHub, and GitLab.
+By default, Zulip allows logging in via email/password as well as various social authentication providers like Google, GitHub, GitLab, and Apple.
 You can restrict users to logging in via only a subset of these methods.

 LDAP and various custom SSO login methods are currently restricted to